paulofelipe/PAULOFELIPE.github.io/source/_posts/2016-05-09-kit-de-sobrevivencia-em-r-parte-7.md

 {% highlight text %}
-## Error in contrib.url(repos, type): trying to use CRAN without setting a mirror
+## Error in contrib.url(repos, "source"): trying to use CRAN without setting a mirror
 {% endhighlight %}